 - Margins should be no less than 2.5 cm (1 inch) around the page. - In the header, indicate the lead institution on the top left, the title of the section in the middle, and the project number on the top right of each page. - Do not include any information in the footer, as this area will be used for automatic page numbering.
-Do not insert page numbers into individual documents. - CFI notes that legibility should take precedence in the selection of an appropriate font for use in the proposal.
-Applicants are strongly encouraged to use a 12-point, blackcoloured font and use single-line spacing (six lines per inch) with no condensed type or spacing. - Begin each criterion of the Assessment Criteria on a new page. - The file size should not exceed 20 Mb.
+Do not insert page numbers into individual documents.

+• CFI notes that legibility should take precedence in the selection of an appropriate font for use in the proposal.
+Applicants are strongly encouraged to use a 12-point, black-coloured font and single-line spacing (six lines per inch) with no condensed type or spacing.

+• The file size must not exceed 20 Mb.